-- (1) 'specific migration limit' (SML) means the maximum permitted amount of a given substance released from a material or article into food; - (2) 'materials and articles' means any materials or articles which fall within one of the categories laid down in Article 1(2) of Regulation (EC) No 1935/2004; - (3) 'varnishes' or 'coatings' means one or more non-self-supporting layer or layers composed of substances including 2,2-bis(4-hydroxyphenyl)propane ('BPA') applied on a material or article in order to impart special properties on it or to improve its technical performance.
+- (1) 'specific migration limit' (SML) means the maximum permitted amount of a given substance released from a material or article into food or food simulants; - (2) 'materials and articles' means any materials or articles which fall within one of the categories laid down in Article 1(2) of Regulation (EC) No 1935/2004; - (3) 'varnishes' or 'coatings' means one or more non-self-supporting layer or layers composed of substances including 2,2-bis(4-hydroxyphenyl)propane ('BPA') applied on a material or article in order to impart special properties on it or to improve its technical performance.

-The migration into or onto food of 2,2-bis(4-hydroxyphenyl)propane ('BPA') (CAS No 0000080-05-7) from varnishes or coatings applied to materials and articles shall not exceed a specific migration limit of 0,05 mg of BPA per kg of food (mg/kg).
+- 1. The migration into or onto food of 2,2-bis(4-hydroxyphenyl)propane ('BPA') (CAS No 0000080-05-7) from varnishes or coatings applied to materials and articles shall not exceed a specific migration limit of 0,05 mg of BPA per kg of food (mg/kg). - 2.
+By derogation from paragraph 1, no migration of BPA shall be permitted from varnishes or coatings applied to materials and articles specifically intended to come into contact with infant formula, follow-on formula, processed cereal-based food, baby food or food for special medical purposes developed to satisfy the nutritional requirements of infants and young children, as referred to in Regulation (EU) No 609/2013.

-- 1. In order to verify compliance with the specific migration limit established in Article 2 of this Regulation, the rules laid down in, Article 18(1), (2), (3), (6) and (7), Annex III and Chapters 1, 2 and 4 of Annex V to Regulation (EU) No 10/2011 shall apply. - 2.
-Test results obtained as part of the verification procedure referred to in paragraph 1 shall be expressed in accordance with the rules laid down in Article 17(1) to (3) of Regulation (EU) No 10/2011.
+- 1. In order to verify compliance with Article 2 of this Regulation, rules laid down in Article 11(4), in paragraphs 1, 2, 3, 6 and 7 of Article 18 in Annex III and in Chapters 1, 2 and 4 of Annex V to Regulation (EU) No 10/2011 shall apply. - 2.
+Test results obtained as part of the verification procedure referred to in paragraph 1 shall be expressed in accordance with the rules laid down in paragraphs 1 to 3 of Article 17 of Regulation (EU) No 10/2011.

 - 1. In accordance with Article 16(1) of Regulation (EC) No 1935/2004, business operators shall ensure that varnished or coated materials and articles are accompanied by a written declaration of compliance containing the information laid down in Annex I to this Regulation.
 The declaration shall be available at all stages of manufacture, processing and distribution other than the retail stage. - 2.
 The written declaration shall permit an easy identification of the varnished or coated materials and articles to which it applies.
-It shall be renewed to reflect any changes in migration levels from the varnish or coating that has been applied to materials and articles. - 3.
-Business operators shall, upon request of a national competent authority, make available appropriate supporting documentation to demonstrate compliance with the written declaration referred to in paragraph 1.
-That documentation shall contain the conditions and results of the testing, calculations, including modelling, other analysis and evidence on the safety or reasoning demonstrating compliance.
+It shall be renewed to reflect any changes in migration levels from the varnish or coating that has been applied to materials and articles.

+3. Business operators shall, upon request of a national competent authority, make available appropriate supporting documentation to demonstrate compliance with the written declaration referred to in paragraph 1.
+Such supporting documentation shall be provided without delay and in any event not later than 10 days following receipt of the request.
+The documentation shall contain the conditions and results of the testing, calculations, including modelling, other analysis and evidence on the safety or reasoning demonstrating compliance.